lucastrindadesilva/algorithms-and-data-structures-library/README.md

 ### Data Structures List

 - **Binary Heap**: It is a tree-based data structure, which is a maximally efficient implementation of the priority queue.
-On a heap, the highest (or lowest) priority element is always stored at the root. , so a heap is a useful data structure when you need to repeatedly remove the object with the highest (or lowest) priority..
+On a heap, the highest (or lowest) priority element is always stored at the root. , so a heap is a useful data structure when you need to repeatedly remove the object with the highest (or lowest) priority.
 	> **Note:** The binary heap was invented by J.W.J.
 Williams.
 It is a very useful structure in building priority-queues and is at the heart of the Heapsort algorithm.

 ### Design Patterns List